-Between the brain fog and internal inferno, menopause is tough enough without adding chronic pain or pelvic floor issues like incontinence, painful sex, or prolapse — pelvic organs that lack support.
+Between the brain fog and internal inferno, menopause is tough enough without adding chronic pain or pelvic floor issues like incontinence, painful sex, or prolapse.
 Whether you’re in perimenopause and want to prevent symptoms or you’re here to improve them, we’ve got you!

 Origin PTs are experts in staying strong and pain-free through menopause.
 Get treatment online or in-person.
 And, no, it isn’t all kegels, all the time.

 Bring your body into focus

 Aging combined with the hormonal changes of menopause can weaken the pelvic floor muscles.
 Without support, pelvic organs can slip out of place (prolapse) and bladder/bowel leaks can increase.
 If your pelvic floor muscles are tight as well as weak, sex may be painful.

 Your PT will take time to understand the symptoms you’re experiencing and evaluate your posture, movement, and pelvic health.
 Personalized treatment may include: